UBCFormulaElectric/Consolidated-Firmware/README.md

 1. Docker Desktop: Required for running Docker.
 Available on [Windows](https://docs.docker.com/desktop/install/windows-install/), [Linux](https://docs.docker.com/desktop/install/linux-install/), and [Mac](https://docs.docker.com/desktop/install/mac-install/).
 Some people have had issues with this on Ubuntu, so please follow the instructions carefully!
 2. [Visual Studio Code](https://code.visualstudio.com/Download): Our IDE of choice.
-Also install the Remote Development VS Code extension pack (`ms-vscode-remote.vscode-remote-extensionpack`), which is required for connecting to Docker containers.
+Also install the Remote Development VS Code extension pack (`ms-vscode-remote.vscode-remote-extensionpack` in VS Code search bar), which is required for connecting to Docker containers.

 ### WSL Setup (Windows only)